grissly-man/next-runtime-sitemap/README.md

 export const GET = generateAppRouterSitemap();
 ```

-This will generate sitemaps at runtime based on the pages that have actually been built and stored on the server.
+> 🔄 This route **must** live inside the App Router, but it can generate a sitemap that includes both App and Pages Router pages.

 ---